TheDevloper2023/ControableTron---Synth/README.md

 ## Examples

-Here follows some usage examples
+Here follows some usage examples of Tacotron 2 and Mellotron.

 ### Load models

+Start by loading the models.
+Mellotron requires also to load the ARPAbet dictionary.
+Both models can work with and without the Vocoder, in the latter case the [Griffin-Limm algorithm](https://paperswithcode.com/method/griffin-lim-algorithm) is used to generate the raw waveform from the Mel spectrogram.

 ```python
 from mellotron_api import load_tts, load_vocoder, load_arpabet_dict, synthesise_speech